By Rick Steves

 - Allow yourself sufficient time to navigate the station.
 Stations are generally laid out logically, with numbered tracks lined up in a row.
 But the biggest stations are so extensive they can take time to cross.
 Some large stations have entirely separate sections for local and long-distance trains.
 For example, Madrid’s Atocha station is divided into sections for cercanías (local trains) and AVE (high-speed, long-distance trains).
 A Paris train station might have some tracks devoted to Grandes Lignes (“grand lines” to other cities), and others for Transilien (local milk-run trains).
 At the Frankfurt airport, regional trains depart from the Regionalbahnhof, while long-distance trains use the Fernbahnhof.
 Many large stations also have vast sections devoted to subway trains or regional buses.

 - Where required, validate your ticket and/or seat reservation before boarding.
-In France and Italy, point-to-point tickets and seat reservations aren’t valid until you’ve date-stamped them by inserting them into a machine near the platform.
+In France and Italy, most point-to-point tickets and seat reservations aren’t valid until you’ve date-stamped them by inserting them into a machine near the platform (if you’ve printed tickets at home, they don’t need validating).
 If you have multiple parts to your ticket (for example, a ticket and a reservation), each one must be validated.
 Watch (or ask) others, and imitate — but don’t assume that you can skip this step just because others have, as locals traveling with commuter passes won’t be date-stamping them.
-(No matter where you’re traveling, rail passes need to be validated at a ticket window before using them for the first time.)
+(No matter where you’re traveling, rail passes need to be validated in person at a ticket window before using them for the first time.)

 - Expect no-hassle boarding.
 For the vast majority of Europe’s trains, you stroll (or dash) right to your boarding platform, ticket or pass in hand, without any check-in formalities.
 The main exception is the Eurostar English Channel train, which has an advance check-in deadline (30 minutes before departure) and an airline-style security procedure.
 You may find simple preboarding security or ticket checks in a few other places.
 In Spain, for instance, your tickets will be checked and luggage scanned before you access the platform to board fast AVE trains.
-Many stations in Britain now require you to slide your paper ticket or tap your barcode on a turnstile reader both to enter and exit the boarding areas (if you’re traveling with a rail pass, just show it to the attendants at these gates), and train doors close 30 seconds before departure.
-Some night trains have conductors checking tickets at the doors to each car.
+Many stations in Britain now require you to slide your paper ticket or tap your barcode on a turnstile reader both to enter and exit the boarding areas (if you’re traveling with a rail pass, just show it to the attendants at these gates), and train doors close 30 seconds before departure.& The Netherlands’ chipkaart tickets must also be tapped on the card reader both when entering and exiting the station.
+Across Europe, some night trains have conductors checking tickets at the doors to each car.